libra/website/docs/life-of-a-transaction.md

     * The validators append all the transactions in the block, one-by-one, to the previous accumulator and compute the new root hash of the accumulator.
     * All validators sign the root hash of the new tree.

-For further information refer to LINK: [Blockchain technical paper]
+For further information refer to [Blockchain Technical Paper](papers/the-libra-blockchain)

 ## Reference